Rodolfo Gonzaga

 Rodolfo Gonzaga behind his mother in a painting by Andrea Mantegna in the Camera degli Sposi in Mantua.

 Rodolfo Gonzaga (18 April 1452 in Mantua – 6 July 1495 in Fornovo) was an Italian condottiero.
 He was the son of Ludovico III Gonzaga and Barbara of Brandenburg.

-He died at the Battle of Fornovo, where he commanded a contingent of men fighting against France.
+He died at the Battle of Fornovo, where he commanded a contingent of men fighting against King Charles VIII of France.

 Family

-Rodolfo Gonzaga first married Antonia Malatesta (1451-1483) on 11 January 1481.
+Rodolfo first married Antonia Malatesta (1451-1483) on 11 January 1481.
 The marriage remained childless.

-He married secondly Caterina Pico (1454-1501) in 1484, a sister of the philosopher Giovanni Pico.
+Rodolfo married secondly Caterina Pico (1454-1501) in 1484.
 With Caterina he had six children: